Thesis

 Epic Games competes in two markets: video games (Fortnite and Epic Games Store) and game engines (Unreal Engine).

-The global video games market was estimated at $235 billion in 2022 and is projected to grow to $321 billion by 2026.
-Globally, the video game industry boomed during the pandemic, with 82% of global consumers playing video games or watching video game content during the height of lockdowns.
+The global video games market generated $299 billion in revenue in 2024 and is projected to reach $600 billion by 2030.
+Globally, the video game industry boomed during the COVID-19 pandemic, with 82% of global consumers playing video games or watching video game content during the height of lockdowns.
 Industry growth was also fueled by improved internet access and lower smartphone and PC prices.
 Twitch streaming and esports leagues are now recognized professions, with some star gamers earning over $5 million annually.

-The global game engine market was estimated at $2.4 billion in 2022 and is expected to grow to $8.3 billion in 2030.
+The global game engine market was estimated at $3.1 billion in 2025; the market is expected to grow to $8.3 billion in 2030.
 Unity is much more bullish on the total addressable market, citing $29 billion across games and entertainment in their S-1.
-Gaming is leading industry growth, with the world quickly moving towards content that is interactive, real-time, and 3D.

-Epic Games's gaming unit and Unreal Engine are among the most popular players in their categories, but even at scale, it has only scraped the tip of the iceberg.
-Fortnite at its peak represented only ~2%of game industry revenue.
-Epic will need to continue strengthening its value proposition to the developer community while delivering more gaming titles to the gamer community.
+Epic Games' gaming unit and Unreal Engine are among the most popular players in their categories, but even at scale, they have only scraped the tip of the iceberg.
+Fortnite at its peak represented only ~2% of gaming industry revenue.

 Competition

-Fortnite competes against other games within two categories: consumer gaming (Roblox, Minecraft, and Apex Legends) and esports professional gaming (League of Legends, Counterstrike, Call of Duty).
+Fortnite competes against other games within two categories: consumer gaming (Roblox, Minecraft, and Apex Legends) and esports professional gaming (League of Legends, Counter-Strike, and Call of Duty).

 Consumer Gaming: At any point in time, each game’s MAUs can skew towards one direction over another.
 A game ranking can look different every month.